 Apprenticeships: Are they suited for your business?

-- You can often shape them to your business and methods, and teach them your business' way of working,
+- You can often shape them to your business and methods.

 Where do I start?